Normal Approximation in Large Network Models: Introduction

-The main contribution of this paper is a methodology for proving CLTs for large network models with strategic interactions.
-These results are important for developing formally justified inference procedures.
-We focus on static and dynamic models of network formation as the main application of our methodology but discuss how the ideas can be applied more broadly.\footnote{A previous version of the paper also considers applications to network regressions and treatment effects with network spillovers \citep{leung2019normal}, and a subsequent paper by \cite{leung2019inference} applies the methodology to discrete games on networks.} Empirical models of network formation are useful for understanding incentives for developing social connections, for example the formation of risk-sharing networks in the rural Philippines \citep{fg2007} and research partnerships in the biotechnology industry \citep{pwko2005}.
-They can be used distinguish between different mechanisms for link formation proposed in the theory literature, including preferential attachment \citep{barabasi1999emergence}, strategic transitivity \citep{graham2016}, and homophily \citep{mpslc2001}.
-Finally, these models are useful for forecasting the effects of counterfactual interventions \citep{mele2017segregation} and to account dependence between the network and unobservables of a social interactions model \citep{badev2013,gi2013}.
+The focus of our paper is models of network formation, which have diverse applications ranging from risk sharing in the rural Philippines \citep{fg2007} to research partnerships in the biotechnology industry \citep{pwko2005}.
+They can be used to distinguish between different theoretical mechanisms for link formation, including preferential attachment \citep{barabasi1999emergence}, strategic transitivity \citep{mele2022structural,ridder2022two}, and homophily \citep{mpslc2001}.
+They enable policymakers to forecast the effects of counterfactual interventions on a social network \citep{mele2017segregation} and to account for dependence between the network and unobservables of a social interactions model \citep{badev2021nash}.

+We augment a class of latent space \citep{hrh2002} and geometric graph \citep{py2003} models with strategic interactions.
+In such models, nodes are positioned in a possibly latent social or economic space such that the rate of link formation decays with distance in space.
+However, due to strategic interactions, link formation depends not only on the attributes of the node pair involved in the link but also on links between other pairs.
+This induces a non-standard form of cross-sectional dependence between network units.
+The challenge for large-sample theory lies in establishing conditions under which the ``amount of independent information'' increases with the network size.

-Our CLT applies to a broad class of network moments computed from static or dynamic network data.
-These moments are averages of node-level statistics $n^{-1} \sum_{i=1}^n \psi_i$, where $\psi_i$ is some function of the network (or network time series) and node types.
-In the static case, a simple example is the {\em degree} of node $i$, which is the number of links involving $i$.
-More generally, the class of moments includes the average clustering coefficient, regression estimators, and subnetwork counts, the latter of which is important for inference in strategic models of network formation \citep{sheng2014}.
-For dynamic network data, we show that our CLT applies to the conditional likelihood estimator of \cite{graham2016}, which is a semiparametric estimator of a dynamic network formation model.
-We also consider nonparametric inference, in particular, bounds on an average structural function that nonparametrically measures the impact of network lagged dependent variables on link formation.
+We establish a CLT for a large class of network moments computed from a single large network.
+The moments are averages of node-level statistics $n^{-1} \sum_{i=1}^n \psi_i$, where $\psi_i$ is some function of the network and node types.
+Examples include the {\em degree} of node $i$, which is the number of links involving $i$; the average clustering coefficient; and subnetwork counts which have been utilized for inference in econometric models of network formation \citep{sheng2014}.
+We discuss practical inference procedures justified by the result.